Choo Kyung-ho

-Choo Kyung-ho (born 29 July 1960) is a South Korean politician who served as the deputy prime minister and minister of economy and finance from 2022 to 2023 under President Yoon Suk Yeol.
-He has been serving as the member of the National Assembly for Dalseong since 2016.
+Choo Kyung-ho (born 29 July 1960) is a South Korean politician who has served as the mayor of Daegu since 2026.
+A member of the People Power Party, he served as the deputy prime minister and minister of economy and finance from 2022 to 2023 under President Yoon Suk Yeol.
+Choo has also been the member of the National Assembly for Dalseong since 2016.

 Before entering to the National Assembly, he served as the 1st Deputy Minister of Economy and Finance, as well as the Minister for Government Policy Coordination under the President Park Geun-hye, and the Vice Chairman of the Financial Services Commission under the Lee Myung-bak government.
+During his tenure in the Yoon administraion, Choo was briefly the acting prime minister of South Korea from 12 May to 20 May 2022.

 Personal life and education

 Choo was born in Dalseong, North Gyeongsang (now under Daegu) and attended Keisung High School.
 He was educated at Korea University, where he completed Bachelor in Business Administration.
-He also obtained master's degree in economics at the University of Oregon, United States.
+He also obtained master's degree in economics at the University of Oregon.

 He is married to Kim Hee-kyung and has 2 daughters.